Michionlion/rayterm-cpu/README.md

 ## Development

+The Google Test binary must be built before running or compiling `Rayterm`.
-Use `gradle build` to build the project, and execute a binary located inside `build` to run it.
+This can be done with `gradle buildGoogleTest`.
+Then `gradle build` can be used to build the project.
+To run `RayTerm` either execute a binary located inside `build`, or execute the `run.sh` script.

 The `run.sh` script builds and then runs the built binary automatically.
 However, it starts a new `xterm` window explicitly, with preset geometry and